anthonydennis/Rep_Rsrch_Peer_Assess1/PA1_template.md

 ```
 The average number of steps in a day is 1.0766189 &times; 10<sup>4</sup>
 The median number of steps in a day is 10765

+## Average daily activity pattern
+1. Time series  plot of 5-minute intervals and average number of steps taken
+2. Which 5-minute interval contains the maximum number of steps

+Unfortunately, due to personal reasons, I was unable to complete this task

+## Inputing missing values

+### Strategy
+My feeling is that people would be very consistent in their behaviour over a week.
+That is, they would do the same thing at the same time.
+For eaxmple, leave for work at 7:30am of a weekday, go for a walk/jog at 6am on Mon, Wed, and Fri.
+Therefore, I would replace missing values with the median value for a day and 5-minute interval.
+That is, the number of steps for 8:00am on a Thursday, would be replaced with the median number of steps for Monday, 8:00am across the data set.

+Unfortunately, due to personal reasons, I was unable to complete this task

+## Differences between weekdays
+Unfortunately, due to personal reasons, I was unable to complete this task